Bayview Avenue: Route description

-The southern end of Bayview Avenue starts at Mill Street in Toronto’s Corktown Common.
+The southern end of Bayview Avenue starts at Withrow St in Ward's Island near the city ferry terminal.
+On the mainland, it starts at Mill Street in Toronto’s Corktown Common.
 For the first part of its route northward it runs through the Don Valley, on the West side of the river opposite the Don Valley Parkway.
 Along this stretch a steep cliff separates it from neighbourhoods such as Cabbagetown.

 Bayview exits the Don Valley, passing through the Governor's Bridge neighbourhood and entering Leaside.
 It is the major commercial street for Leaside, home to many small shops and restaurants.
 North of Leaside Bayview runs across several tributaries of the Don River and is carried over one of them by the six-lane Bayview Bridge.
 This is the western portion of the wealthy Lawrence Park neighbourhood, and just to the east is the Bridle Path, the single wealthiest area of Toronto.
 A number of major institutions are found in this area including Sunnybrook Health Sciences Centre, Glendon College, Toronto French School, The Granite Club, The Crescent School, and the Bob Rumball Centre for the Deaf.

 North of York Mills Avenue Bayview becomes one of the major north-south arterials for suburban North York.
 It passes through the neighbourhoods of Bayview Village, Bayview Woods, Willowdale, and Newtonbrook.

 It runs north beyond Steeles Avenue, Toronto’s northern city limit, and continues north through York Region, where it is formally identified as York Regional Road 34.
 It is one of the main arterial roads for Thornhill and Richmond Hill.
 It then passes through the Oak Ridges Moraine, passing a number of parks and conservation areas.
 North of the moraine the street again enters urban areas, passing through Aurora and Newmarket.
 It ends in Newmarket where it turns into Prospect Street.

 Bayview Avenue is also home to major places of worship of almost every major religious tradition including synagogues, an Islamic mosque, the city’s largest evangelical churches, Canada’s largest Buddhist Temple, Toronto’s largest Eastern Orthodox cathedral, and Canada’s only Zoroastrian Temple.
 These can all be found along a 15-kilometre section of the road.

 Transit

 The TTC bus route that services most of the length of Bayview Avenue within Toronto is the 11 Bayview, with the 28 Bayview South running south of it.
 Route 28 had originally been 28 Davisville, but it was modified in 2014.
 It now has full albeit less frequent service than the 11 Bayview route.
 From 2008-2014, the route ran its rush hour route on weekdays, then to the Brick Works during the day on weekends.
 In York Region, YRT runs Routes 54 and 91, with Route 91 and its branch routes serving the portion of Bayview south of Oak Ridges, and Route 54 serving Aurora and Newmarket.
-Within the Don River valley, much of Bayview runs parallel to the Richmond Hill GO Transit line.

 The routes mainly serving Bayview Avenue are: